8. February 2026 | Print article |

 What is Open XDR?

-Open XDR is a vendor-agnostic approach that correlates telemetry from various vendor products – in contrast to native XDR, which is limited to an ecosystem.
-Providers like Stellar Cyber and ReliaQuest position themselves here.
+Open XDR is a vendor-agnostic approach that correlates telemetry from various vendor products — unlike native XDR, which is limited to a single ecosystem.
+Providers like Stellar Cyber and ReliaQuest position themselves in this space.
 The approach solves the lock-in problem but is less deeply integrated.

-A small team, yes – but much smaller than for SIEM.
-XDR reduces operational effort through automated detection and response.
+A small team, yes — but significantly smaller than for SIEM.
+XDR reduces operational overhead through automated detection and response.
 For companies without their own team, the combination of XDR + MDR service (Managed Detection and Response) is the most practical solution.

 Significantly.
-Companies that can’t find experienced SIEM engineers are increasingly switching to XDR or MDR services.
-XDR lowers the entry barrier, and MDR largely eliminates the need for personnel.
-SIEM remains sensible only for companies that have the personnel or can build them up.
+Companies that cannot find experienced SIEM engineers are increasingly turning to XDR or MDR services.
+XDR lowers the entry barrier, while MDR eliminates the need for personnel almost entirely.
+SIEM remains relevant only for companies that have or can build the necessary personnel.

-Security Awareness 2025: Why Training Alone Isn’t Enough
+Security Awareness 2025: Why Training Alone Is Not Enough

 Further Reading in the Network